rbind/blog.jemu.name/content/posts/2017/2017-07-30-i-just-wanted-to-serve-images/index.md

 Well have you heard about [lightbox](https://lokeshdhakar.com/projects/lightbox2/)?
 There are dozens of JavaScript libraries like this (or rather jQuery plugins, but you get the idea) -- they're nice little additions to any post with multiple images, because they allow you to easily view, zoom and browse multiple images.
 If you're used to data analysis projects like mine, you'll see your fair share of plot after plot blog posts, so it seemed only natural for me to use something like this for my blog.
 After a little trial and error with lightbox2, I ended up using [fresco] for some minor usability reasons.

-The way most these plugins seem to work is by either writing custom JavaScript (which I can't be bothered to do), or attach secondary attributes to the image via an encloding `<a href=…>` to trigger the JS code to fire up the box.
+The way most these plugins seem to work is by either writing custom JavaScript (which I can't be bothered to do), or attach secondary attributes to the image via an enclosing `<a href=…>` to trigger the JS code to fire up the box.
 Now I could have probably used JS to attach these attributes to the plot after the page has loaded, but that seemed clunky and potentially slow, or at least slower than just baking the stuff into the plot output.

 And that's how I learned about [knitr's hooks](https://yihui.name/knitr/hooks/#output-hooks).
 You see, to customize the way knitr writes out the `<img>` for the plot, you can't simply set a chunk option or something[^2], you have to substitute the appropriate hook with a function of your own that outputs the HTML you need.
 So once I figured that out, it was fairly easy to get it to work just fine.
 My plot output was nicely wrapped in a hyperlink to the plot with the right attributes to make use of fresco.js, and everything was fine and dandy.